 - the warranty against hidden defects.

-Legal warranties allow you to demand that the pets or pet accessories you are buying:
+Legal warranties allow you to demand that the vehicle you are purchasing or leasing:

-- will serve the purpose for which they were intended;
+- will serve the purpose for which it was intended;

 - will have a reasonable lifetime, given the price paid, the contract, and the conditions of use;